 - Your parents or guardians

-For examples of ways to apply all of the above advice when you put together your resume, check out our Sample resumes and cover letters page, where you can download some resume templates to use to create your own resume.
+For examples of ways to apply all of the above advice when you put together your resume, check out our Sample resumes page, where you can download some resume templates to use to create your own resume.